-Safeguarding guidance relating to these issues can be found here: https://learning.nspcc.org.uk/safeguarding-child-protection/.
+Safeguarding guidance relating to these issues can be found here: https://learning.nspcc.org.uk/safeguarding-child-protection/ and in The Mighty Creatives Safeguarding Policy.

-Equal opportunities and Citizenship
+Equal Opportunities and Citizenship

-The approach that Creative Mentors take aims to help build confidence and social skills of young people, to encourage engagement with the community and wider world and a growing sense of their own identity.
-We want young people to have the opportunity to express themselves, make a contribution and have their voice heard.
+The approach that Creative Mentors take aims to help build confidence and social skills of children/young people, to encourage engagement with the community and wider world and a growing sense of their own identity.
+We want children/young people to have the opportunity to express themselves, make a contribution and have their voice heard.
 Your role is to be a positive role model, demonstrating through your actions a commitment to fairness and justice, respecting others and promoting equality.

-In their work with young people Creative Mentors should be aware of Teaching Standards (2012):
+In their work with children/young people Creative Mentors should be aware of Teaching Standards (2012):